SJoJoK/3DGStream/README.md

    You can use the same Python environment configured for gaussian-splatting.
 However, it is necessary to install tiny-cuda-nn and reinstall the submodules/diff-gaussian-rasterization by running `pip install submodules/diff-gaussian-rasterization`.
 Additionally, we recommend using PyTorch version 2.0 or higher for enhanced performance, as we utilize `torch.compile`.
 If you are using a PyTorch version lower than 2.0, you may need to comment out the lines of the code where `torch.compile` is used.

+   The code is tested on:

+    ```
+    OS: Ubuntu 22.04
+    GPU: RTX A6000/3090
+    Driver: 535.86.05
+    CUDA: 11.8
+    Python: 3.8
+    Pytorch: 2.0.1+cu118
+    tinycudann: 1.7
+    ```

-2. Follow the instructions in [gaussian-splatting](https://github.com/graphdeco-inria/gaussian-splatting) to create your COLMAP dataset based on the images of the timestep 0 , which will end-up like:
+3. Follow the instructions in [gaussian-splatting](https://github.com/graphdeco-inria/gaussian-splatting) to create your COLMAP dataset based on the images of the timestep 0 , which will end-up like:

    ```
    <frame000000>